leomcelroy/eq-system-solver/README.md

 The library first parses the equations and then uses automatic differentiation and the levenberg-marquardt algorithm to numerically find a minimum in a cost function constructed of the equations.

-The cost function takes the form of eq0^2 + eq1^2 + ... and o=absolute minima occur at zero if inital equations are set equal to 0.
+The cost function takes the form of eq0^2 + eq1^2 + ... and absolute minima occur at zero if inital equations are set equal to 0.
 The levenberg-marquardt algorithm is esstially a modified Newton's method with a relaxtion term.